vodovorot-guides/vodovorot-guides.github.io/ele/nathria.md

 **Defensives:**
 - Use {{ site.data.spell.astral_shift }} as needed for Change of Heart and Bottled Anima vials.
-- {{ site.data.talent.spirit_wolf}} can be used to mitigate damage from Loose Anima (if channeling) or to run out and soak far away Bottled Anima vials. {{ site.data.talent.earth_shield}} can offer you HPS because of the constant damage from Loose Anima.
+- {{ site.data.talent.spirit_wolf }} can be used to mitigate damage from Loose Anima (if channeling) or to run out and soak far away Bottled Anima vials. {{ site.data.talent.earth_shield }} can offer you HPS because of the constant damage from Loose Anima.

 **Utilities:**
 - Interrupt Condemn as assigned.

 **Notes:**
 - Because Shaman have the lowest CD interrupt, two Shaman and a tank make an ideal interrupt rotation for a Conjured Manifestation add.
-- If using Primal Earth Elemental for {{ site.data.spell.harden_skin}}, make sure it is not picking up adds and interfering with your tanks.
+- If using Primal Earth Elemental for {{ site.data.spell.harden_skin }}, make sure it is not picking up adds and interfering with your tanks.

 </div>
 </div>